Melissa MistSinger has been an avid player of Wizard101 since the 2008 beta. She has 6 max level wizards and too many pets.

 Once you have crafted the tea set with your Housing Crafting Station, bring it back to Ogden and exchange it for a training point.

 Instead of picking one single secondary school to spend your training points on, I would recommend picking multiple useful spells from various schools and spending your points towards them.
 There are several spells I consider essential for success in the later worlds:

 Tower Shield is useful because it can protect you from any attack, no matter what school.
 This can be trained from Lydia Greyrose.
-It is particularly helpful for multiple-school bosses you may encounter later on, and it is also extremely helpful in pvp, especially if you have bolstered ward to stack shields of different strengths.
-The volcanic shield you get on the way is also very helpful because it gives you a 70% shield for storm and fire, the two highest damage-dealing schools.
+It is particularly helpful for multiple-school bosses you may encounter later on, and it can save your life in PvP or particularly challenging fights, especially if you have Bolstered Ward to stack shields of different strengths.
+The Volcanic Shield you get on the way is also very helpful because it gives you a 70% shield for storm and fire, the two highest damage-dealing schools.

 Elemental and Spirit Blades and Traps

 Elemental Blade and Spirit Blade, as well as Elemental Trap and Spirit Trap, can be used to power up your hits and your teammates' hits.
 You can also train the opposite set of spells if, for example, you’re myth and you want to boost your storm buddy, and vice versa.
 These are extremely helpful in boosting your hits to their maximum potential and getting the One In A Million badge.

 You should also learn Sharpened Blade and Potent Trap so you can enchant your blades and traps to be more powerful.
 When you have an enchanted blade, you can use it with a regular non-enchanted blade to multiply your damage and hit very very hard, so these spells are really important.
 You can unlock them at level 86 by completing a side quest given by Pacal Redmask in Azteca.